Home

 Scuba diving masks come with a hard protective case which you can use when packing your scuba gear for flying.
 I don't find it to be absolutely necessary, though.

 Masks are durable and can take alot of beating.
 Sometimes if we need the room we'll wrap the mask in our diveskin, wetsuit, or other piece of clothing to prevent scratches.
-We've been traveling with these masks for 15 years and they are still in good shape.
+We've been traveled with our first masks for over 15 years and they stayed in good shape.

 BC's